 That summer was a big learning curve for me.

-I learnt that if you’re being that narrow in what you’re looking for, you have to work fast.
+I learned that if you’re being that narrow in what you’re looking for, you have to work fast.
 There might only be three players in that bracket who are suitable.
 We have to get them.
-You can’t be losing that player over £100k or £500 a week.
+You can’t be losing that player over £100k, or £500 a week.

 Otherwise you find yourself paying even more for a player who wasn’t even on the list – or, worse still, one who fell outside of the initial parameters.
 I struggled to get my head around that.
-Still do.
+I still do.